VincentBlondeau/Cruiser/README.md

 ## How to install

 On a latest Pharo 7 image, clone the repository in Iceberg and load the baseline of Cruiser.
-Or you can download the builded image on the CI (Work in progress)

 ## How to deploy you own application